- Endicia vs ShipStation: Which is the Better Shipping Software? - June 16, 2022

 You can view some examples of courses created on LifterLMS on their examples page.
 It’s a good opportunity to see the diverse types of courses that you can create.

-One strength of LifterLMS is the flexibility around payments.
+One strength of LifterLMS as an online course platform is the flexibility around payments.
 Students can pay using credit cards or PayPal (and can easily switch payment method if they want to) and you can offer different types of payment structures, including:

 - One-time payments